-The Sonet and the Seltos SUVs from Korean automaker Kia now come with updated engine and gearbox options.
-To comply with the upcoming BS6 Phase II or Real Driving Emission (RDE) norms, the powertrains of both models have been updated.
-Consequently, the engines are now compatible with E20 fuel.
-The diesel-iMT powertrain has been fitted in the Seltos and the Sonet BS6 Phase II versions.
-Further, the revised powertrains result in a price increase of up to Rs 50,000 for both models.
-Rs 10.89 lakh and Rs 7.79 lakh, respectively, are the new starting prices.
+Kia has updated the engine and gearbox options for the Sonet and the Seltos SUVs to comply with the upcoming BS6 Phase II or Real Driving Emission (RDE) norms, which means that the engines are now compatible with E20 fuel.
+Both the Seltos and Sonet now come with the diesel-iMT powertrain.
+This has led to a price increase of up to Rs 50,000 for both the Seltos and Sonet, which now have starting prices of Rs 10.89 lakh and Rs 7.79 lakh, respectively.
 Additionally, the Seltos will receive the new 1.5-litre turbocharged petrol engine in place of the previous 1.4-litre turbo unit.
-Let's now go through the updated pricing and modifications for each model.

 Also Read: Kia Seltos, Carens, Sonet Waiting Period Goes Up to 7 Months in India